 Having seen that Noah's problem has two parts, the programmer may reach for pencil and paper and start on the first half-the one about need.
-He might begin by making able to supply to Stretch?
+He might begin by making en idealized list.
+What information would he like to be able to supply to Stretch?